Beck-DeYoung-NA/MVI_Sample_Prep/README.md

         to make their checks.
 Instructions for doing this are in the `MVI_Sample_Prep.Rmd` script when you create the csv.
     -   **Market_Files** - Market Level Output Files
--   **From_OPs** - Any files from OPs.
+-   **Supporting_Files** - Contains files that are used to support the sample prep
-    -   *MVI Qualtrics Instruction.xlsm* - This workbork is provided by OPs.
-It provides variable naming information, and values for created values.
-When recieved, it should be saved into this folder.
-    -   *Product Master List.xlsx* - The most up to date PML.
-The information is copied into a helper file later.
--   **Supporting_Files** - Weighting and PCT Lists from Analytics
+    -   *MVI Qualtrics Instruction.xlsm* - Contains information on how
+        to prepare the sample, variable naming, and CV product codes.
+    -   *CV_Reporting_Name Labels.xlsx* - Contains proper reporting names
+        for products.
+    -   *Product Master List* - Contains the PML for the current quarter in the format we need it in.
+    -   *File Names for COE* - Contains the file names for each country in the format we need them in.
     -   *Weighting Framework* - Contains tenure and spend splits for weighting segments
     -   *PCT List Final* - Created by Rocco from AIF file